scionwest/ValidatableBase/README.md

 ValidatableBase
 ===============

-Model Validation for Universal WinRT Apps.
-Since Universal WinRT apps targeting Windows 8.1 and Windows Phone 8.1 lack built in, easy to use data Validation, I wrote a quick model object that can be used to add validation to your apps.
+Model Validation for Universal WinRT Apps through delegate method invocation per-property or DataAnnotation styled attribute validation.
+Universal WinRT apps targeting Windows 8.1 and Windows Phone 8.1 lack built in, easy to use data Validation, so ValidatableBase was created.

-For information on why I went this direction, you can read my blog post on it [HERE](http://www.sullinger.us/blog/2014/7/4/custom-object-validation-in-winrt)

-An example model, providing validation making sure the name is not blank.
+An example model, providing validation making sure the email property is not blank.

-    public class ModelFixture : ValidatableBase
+    public class User : ValidatableBase, INotifyPropertyChanged
     {
-        private string name;

-        public ModelFixture()
-        {
-            // Optional.
-Not required for validation to work.
-This will be deprecated in a future commit. this.RegisterProperty("Name");
-        }

-        public string Name
-        {
-            get { return name; }
-            set { name = value; }
-        }

-        public override void Validate()
-        {
-            this.ValidateProperty((failureMessage) =>
-                {
-                    if (string.IsNullOrEmpty(this.Name))
-                    {
-                        return new ValidationErrorMessage(failureMessage);
-                    }
-                    return null;
-                },
-                failureMessage: "Name can not be blank!",
+        [ValidateObjectHasValue(FailureMessage = "E-Mail can not be left blank.", ValidationMessageType = typeof(ValidationErrorMessage))]
-                propertyName: "Name");

-            base.Validate();
-        }
-    }
+        public string Email { get; set; }

 ## Advanced Example validating multiple business rules on a property, for multiple properties.

+In this example, the User model has been extended a bit.
+Now we validate that the E-mail address is not blank and that it is in a valid format.
+Once E-mail validation is successful, the model will validate its Password property.

-    public class User : ValidatableBase
+    public class User : ValidatableBase, INotifyPropertyChanged
     {
         /// <summary>
         /// The Email backing field.